GaijinEntertainment/daScript/doc/source/reference/introduction.rst

     def setSomeField(var obj;val)
         if typeinfo(has_field<someField> obj)
-            if typeinfo(typename obj.someField) == typeinfo(typename type val delete const)
               obj.someField = val

-this function will set someField in provided argument *if* it is a struct with someField member, and more over, someField is of the same type as val!
+this function will set someField in provided argument *if* it is a struct with someField member.

+For more info see :ref:`Generic programming <generic_programming>`).

 ++++++++++++++++++++++++++++++++++++
 Features